 Types of Substance Abuse Counselor under Texas Law

 In Texas, there are many different sorts of credentials you can hold as a substance abuse counselor.
 You could be a licensed clinical social worker who specializes in addictions, a clinical psychologist, or a certified addiction registered nurse, among other credentials.
 Most of these require extensive academic training, on top of a rigorous internship.
 There is an alternative in Texas, if you would rather focus in on your passion.

 Texas offers a Licensed Chemical Dependency Counselor (LCDC) credential that does not require you to hold a master's degree.
 In some cases, those with an associate's degree may be LCDCs.
-Just like other Texas mental health professionals, your credentials will come from the Licensed Chemical Dependency Counselor Program, which is run under the Department of State Health Services.
+Just like other Texas mental health professionals, your credentials will come from the Licensed Chemical Dependency Counselor Program, which is run under the Health and Human Services Commission.
 In order to attain the credential, you will need to have met specific requirements.
 Chief among those are your education and background, including an extensive internship period.

 Education Requirements for LCDCs

 To become an LCDC in Texas, you must first satisfy the state's academic requirements.
 Texas asks that you complete 270 clock-hours of classroom time that focus on your career.
 They have a specific breakdown for your coursework.

 Texas asks that 135 hours of your schooling focus specifically on the study of addictions and addiction treatment.
 The remaining 135 hours should be related to counseling, but not specific to addictions or substance abuse disorders.
 These related courses might include:

 - Psychiatric nursing